HappyGnome/LuaWorker/Docs/LuaReferenceSections/LuaTask.md

 If the task is complete:
 \#  |Type		| Description
 ----|-----------|-----------
-1	| String	| Return value of the task

-otherwise nothing (e.g. on timeout, cancellation or error).
+0+	| Primitive	| Return values of the task, otherwise nothing (e.g. on timeout, cancellation or error).

 **Examples**
 ```